joelmoxley/founder-playbook/II. Finance/02 - Cap Table + VC Legal Docs/03 - Content - SAFEs and Convertible Notes/md/04 - Fenwick - Seed Stage Financing Overview.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This presentation by Partner Kristine di Bacco at Fenwick and West provides considerations for a startup on the incorporation process and the seed fundraising process.
+This presentation by Partner Kristine di Bacco at Fenwick and West provides considerations for a startup on the incorporation process and the seed fundraising process.

 Credit: [Fenwick & West LLP](http://www.fenwick.com/pages/default.aspx)